Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/07-lists/page-02.md

 <div class="divider-heading"></div>

-**Ordered lists** are those where each entry is prepend with an ascending identifier such as numbers, letters, or Roman numerals.
+**Ordered lists** are where an ascending identifier, such as numbers, letters, or Roman numerals, prepends each entry.

 <table style="width: 75%; margin: auto;">
 <tbody>